 E. Regulations Governing the Implementation of Post-release Duty Payment Procedures for Imported Goods were amended in May 2022 to promote electronic operations for credit institutions

-1. To facilitate the importers to make online applications for post-release duty payment, as well as transmitting the electronic data of the guarantee through the financial blockchain platform to accelerate the electronation of the credit institution guarantee, the Ministry of Finance amended the Regulations Governing the Implementation of Post-release Duty Payment Procedures for Imported Goods on May 9, 2022 with key points as follows:
+1. To facilitate importers making online applications for post-release duty payment, as well as transmitting the electronic data of the guarantee through the financial blockchain platform to accelerate the electronation of the credit institution guarantee, the Ministry of Finance amended the Regulations Governing the Implementation of Post-release Duty Payment Procedures for Imported Goods on May 9, 2022 with key points as follows:

 a.
 If the guarantee of the credit institution meets the relevant requirements, the data can be transmitted electronically.
 The data must be submitted to the customs through the transmission platform established by the financial information service enterprise with the approval of the financial authority (Article 4).